 What is your Nappy Club or Loyalty Program

 The Real Nappies Nappy Club is our loyalty program in which you can earn Tickle Tokens for purchases.
 View our Nappy Club Loyalty Program info page for more information.

 How do I get a Real Nappies Helpful Use Guide (HUG)?

 A Real Nappies HUG is set out with all our Real Nappies prefolds and snug wraps.
 You can also download a copy by going to our Want a HUG? page.

 We always aim for make sure our customers love our products, but if you do need to return an order, we’re happy to help.
 Please see our Returns Page for details on how to return a product and the Returns Form to fill out.

 I have two discount codes, can I use them together?

 Unfortunately, our system only allows one discount code to be used at a time.
 This means you can't use two discount codes or sale codes on the same order.

 Tips and Tricks

-My wipes are cold and they wake my baby or cause my baby to pee, what can I do?
+My Cheeky Wipes are cold and they wake my baby or cause my baby to pee, what can I do?